Hannah-Moon/24_SBA_308A_JavaScript-Web-Application/README.md

 ## Key Feature 📦

 ### ⭐️ Geolocator
-- Geolocate your cullet location
+- Geolocate the user's current location

 ### ⭐️ Don't bombard with information
-- Suggest only the top 5 restaurants nearby
+- Suggest only top 5 restaurants nearby

 ---
 ## New Approach 📦